 The Workforce Development Department (WFD) provides customized instruction in every area for local business and industry through workshops, seminars, college classes and consulting services.
 Training may be held on campus or at the workplace, depending on the needs of the company.
 Instructors and trainers are selected from the College faculty, area working professionals and specialty consultants.
 Training may be for either college credit or on a non-credit basis.
 Staff members from the WFD are available to help design specialized courses and provide resources and materials for business needs.
-Staff will follow through on training to ensure the training is effective and to deliver follow-up training if necessary.
+Staff will ensure the training is effective and deliver follow-up training if necessary.
 As a result of demand in the workforce, employers are developing their own skilled workers.

-WFD training allows for customized training that can focus on that businesses' specific needs and desired outputs.
+WFD training allows for customized training that can focus on businesses' specific needs and desired outputs.
 Training topics can be flexible to address the needs of entry level, skilled trades specific, or advanced topics for engineers and management.

 MCC continues to work with local partners and economic development agencies including West Michigan Works! and Michigan Works!
-West Central, and the Chambers of Commerce, as well as the economic development agencies, in the communities we serve.
-MCC's president, Dr. Dale Nesbary, is on the Talent 2025 Board of Directors as well as their CEO Leadership Council and Higher Education Committee.
-Dr. Nesbary also serves on the board of Lakeshore Advantage, the economic development agency for Ottawa County.
-MCC participates in the publication of their annual Talent Demand publication, and this year has contracted with Talent 2025 to complete a study of economic sector employment and training changes due to COVID-19 with a view to looking at implications for MCC academic programs.
+West Central, and the Chambers of Commerce, as well as the economic development agencies in the communities we serve.
+MCC's president, Dr. John Selmon, is on the Talent First Board of Directors as well as their CEO Leadership Council and Higher Education Committee.
+Dr. Selmon also serves on the board of Lakeshore Advantage, and Greater Muskegon Economic Development, the economic development agencies for our local counties.
+MCC participates in the publication of their annual Talent Demand publication.
 MCC participates in the creation and the promotion of the Hot Jobs report, published by West Michigan Works!